amplitude/amplitude-dev-center/docs/experiment/general/experiment-event-tracking.md

 ### Assignment event definition

-The assignment event, `[Experiment] Assignment`, contains an event property, `[Experiment] <flag_key>.variant`, for each evaluated flag or experiment, where the property value is the assigned variant key or `off` if no variant was assigned.
-Additionally, the assignment event sets or unsets [experiment user properties](#experiment-user-properties) for each assigned, or unassigned variant respectively.
+The assignment event, `[Experiment] Assignment`, contains an event property, `[Experiment] <flag_key>.variant`, for each evaluated flag or experiment, where the property value is the assigned variant key.
+If no variant is assigned, the property value is set to `off`.

+The assignment event sets or unsets [experiment user properties](#experiment-user-properties) for each assigned, or unassigned variant respectively.
 The assignment event contains other event properties like `[Experiment] Environment Name` and `[Experiment] <flag_key>.details` which are useful for internal debugging.

 !!!json "Example event JSON"
     This is an example assignment event for a user, `123456789`, who was evaluated for one flag `my-flag` and one experiment `my-experiment`.